 The second chest is protected by a permanent visual illusion.
 When the chest is opened it appears to be empty, regardless of what it actually contains.
 If it is tipped over, the contents will of course spill out; and if anyone pokes around in the chest the contents can be felt and heard, but will not be seen until removed from the chest.
 This chest, like the first, holds much wealth.
-It contains 969 gp.
-9017 sp, 3082 bp, 2305 cp, 27,303 tp.
-Amidst the coinage lie 14 silver rings (11 spea.); eight goldrings (4 gpea.); a copper bracelet with a very large, near-perfect moonstone (38 gp); a gold- and silver-inlaid, mallom-wood jewelry box (47 gp) containing three silver rings (18 spea.); a plain gold necklace (5 gp); a silver brooch set with five beryls in a star pattern (52 gp); a mithril ring carved like twining ivy (488 gp); a golden girdle of holly leaves set with ruby berries (750 gp); and a velvet-lined, wooden box containing four pale-blue quartz wine goblets shaped like niphredil flowers (80 gp ea).
-Magic items include a finely-crafted steel scenter with six flanges (it is a 50% lighter than normal, +5 OB, magic mace); a very small suit of half-plate armor (PI/19) - about Hobbit size but not quite stout enough (in fact the armor will grow or shrink to fit almost anyone who concentrates on changing the armor's size)the armor gives +15 DB and +30MM, and is 80% lighter than normal; and a pair of green, soft-leather boots with gold-thread tracery in the shape of a group of trees (the boots can cast MERP Lofty Bridge Leaving, 100ft range, 3x/day and provide the wearer with +5 bonus to DB and MM).
+It contains 969 gp, 9017 sp, 3082 bp, 2305 cp, 27,303 tp.
+Amidst the coinage lie 14 silver rings (11 sp ea.); eight gold rings (4 gp ea.); a copper bracelet with a very large, near-perfect moonstone (38 gp); a gold- and silver-inlaid, mallorn-wood jewelry box (47 gp) containing three silver rings (18 sp ea.); a plain gold necklace (5 gp); a silver brooch set with five beryls in a star pattern (52 gp); a mithril ring carved like twining ivy (488 gp); a golden girdle of holly leaves set with ruby berries (750 gp); and a velvet-lined, wooden box containing four pale-blue quartz wine goblets shaped like niphredil flowers (80 gp ea).
+Magic items include a finely-crafted steel scepter with six flanges (it is a 50% lighter than normal, +5 OB, magic mace); a very small suit of half-plate armor (Pl/19) - about Hobbit size but not quite stout enough (in fact the armor will grow or shrink to fit almost anyone who concentrates on changing the armor's size) --the armor gives +15 DB and +30MM, and is 80% lighter than normal; and a pair of green, soft-leather boots with gold-thread tracery in the shape of a group of trees (the boots can cast MERP Lofty Bridge Leaving, 100ft range, 3x/day and provide the wearer with +5 bonus to DB and MM).

 22. Storeroom.
-The north, south, and west walls have weapon-racks on them.
+The north, south, and west walls have weaponracks on them.
 The room is bare except for a rusted short sword hanging in the shadows in the northwest corner of the room.
-If the rust is cleaned off, the sword will be found to be in excellent shape, +50 Bin fact.
-Within an hour of being cleaned, the blade will be corred by rust.
+If the rust is cleaned off, the sword will be found to be in excellent shape, +5 OB in fact.
+Within an hour of being cleaned, the blade will begint orust again.
+Within eight hours the blade will be completely covered by rust.
 The rust does not affect the sword's OB, but 10% of the creatures struck by the sword will get Lockjaw (adisease that causes paralysis of the voluntary muscles).
 Paralysis begins after eight hours, and full paralysis occurs after one week.